20320514: A Plot Guide

 As Number 12's abilities were far too valuable to waste, the Archangel had Number 12 cloned countless times.
 61 Not only would a fresh supply of disposable clones safeguard the purification ability in case of accidents, but the cloning process would allow the false angels to tamper with Number 12's memories and emotions, keeping him vulnerable to emotional manipulation and therefore compliant with the Archangel's commands.
 Erasing Number 12's memories of the Dabar Fusion, but preserving his faint memories of loss and survivor's guilt, the Archangel began pressing Number 12's clones into service.
 62

-The clones' mission was to infiltrate the Abnormal-infested Nerve Tower and "purify" God.
+The clones' mission was to infiltrate the Grotesque-infested Nerve Tower and "purify" God.
 With the Idea Sefirah of God itself, the Archangel would possess all the information and power necessary to create a new world - a pure world free of distortion that the Archangel could then control and maintain.
 15

 The player takes control of Number 12's many clones in their mission to appease the Archangel and save the world.
 Initially, the game takes place in a simulated run of the clones' mission, after which the player is released into the real world in order to attempt his mission of redemption for real.
 63 Along the way, the player can converse with various survivors and piece together the mysteries of this world.